Cyber-Intruder/DmarcHunter/README.md

   mx.example.com.br

 *** example.example.example.com did not find _dmarc.example.com.br: Non-existent domain
-No DMARC record found for this domain
+No DMARC record found for this domain.
 Domain owner Example Corp
 For more information about this domain, visit: https://who.is/whois/example.com.br
 ==================================================